 The following procedure will be observed for adverse/inclement weather; however, regardless of college announcements, commuters should exercise personal judgment concerning highway road conditions, particularly those from other counties or remote areas.
-If the College is open, no announcement will be made.
+If the college is open, no announcement will be made.

-Announcements concerning college operation will be made by 6:30 a.m. on the local TV and radio stations listed on the next page.
-However, if weather conditions worsen after the 6:30 a.m. announcement, an additional announcement closing the College for the day will be made no later than 8:30 a.m.
+Announcements concerning college operation will be made by 6:30 a.m. to all students and employees (via email, home phone and/or mobile phone) and on the local TV and radio stations listed below.
+However, if weather conditions worsen after the 6:30 a.m. announcement, an additional announcement closing the college for the day will be made no later than 8:30 a.m.
 Announcements concerning evening classes will be made no later than 3 p.m.
 The following types of announcements may be made:

-- 1. Delayed Start: If the College is on delayed start, the campus will open at 10 a.m.
+- 1. Delayed Start: If the college is on delayed start, the campus will open at 10 a.m.
 Students should report to the class/lab/clinic they would be in at 10 a.m. on a regular day.
 All instructional time missed in a delayed start will be made up. - 2.
-Classes Canceled: This indicates that the College remains open and staff should report to work at 10 a.m. and use extreme caution. - College Closed: This means there are extremely hazardous conditions and no one should report to work or class. - 4.
-Early Dismissal: Early Dismissal will be announced when weather conditions dictate the early dismissal of day or evening classes.
+Classes Canceled: This indicates that the college remains open and staff should report to work at 10 a.m. and use extreme caution. - 3.
+College Closed: This means there are extremely hazardous conditions and no one should report to work or class. - 4.
+Early Dismissal: This will be announced when weather conditions dictate the early dismissal of day or evening classes.
 This type of announcement will be made by telephone to a designee in each building on campus, who will communicate the early dismissal information to the occupants of the building.